CagriCatik/STM32-HW-Design-with-KiCAD/webpage/docs/02_Schematic/07_ERC-Annotation.md

-# Sectioning, Annotating, and Finalizing the Schematic in KiCad
+# Sectioning, Annotating, and Finalizing the Schematic

 Creating a well-organized, annotated, and finalized schematic is crucial for ensuring readability, facilitating future modifications, and streamlining the transition to PCB layout.
 This documentation provides a comprehensive guide on how to effectively section, annotate, and finalize your schematic in KiCad, incorporating best practices and practical examples to enhance your PCB design process.